The EuroQCI will be a secure quantum communication infrastructure spanning the whole EU, including its overseas territories.

 The EuroQCI’s first implementation phase started in January 2023 with the support of the Commission’s Digital Europe Programme, with a focus on the following areas:

-These first Digital Europe projects will together make it possible to take the first steps towards services offering operational quantum key distribution (QKD), a highly secure way of delivering encryption key material.
+These first Digital Europe projects will together make it possible to take the first steps towards services offering operational quantum key distribution (QKD), a highly secure way of exchanging encryption keys.

 Alongside this, the Connecting Europe Facility (CEF) will provide funding for projects developing cross-border links between national networks, and interconnections with the EuroQCI’s space component.

-In addition, with the support of the Digital Europe Programme, a testing and evaluation infrastructure will be built that will enable QKD-based technologies and services to be assessed and validated, so that users can be confident that they will not be vulnerable to attacks.
-This infrastructure is expected to start to become available from mid-2024 onwards.
+In addition, since January 2024, the European Commission has launched a four year project (NOSTRADAMUS) setting up a testing and evaluation infrastructure that will enable QKD-based technologies and services to be assessed and validated with a view to certification, so that users can be confident that they will not be vulnerable to attacks.
+This infrastructure will be progressively deployed and then transferred to and hosted by the Commission's Joint Research Centre in Ispra, Italy.
+Operational activities are planned to start from 2026 onwards.

 Space Segment